stefanvanderheijden/BeringStraitSabotage/README.md

 To develop on the server side, use pipenv to install the correct packages

 2. Make sure you are in the server directory `cd ./server`
-3. run `pipenv install --dev`
-   This installs the correct dependancies.
+3. run `pipenv install --dev` This installs the correct dependancies.
 4. When you are ready to go to production, lock the pipenv file `pipenv lock`
-5. Git pull everything on the server hardware
+5. Git push -> pull everything on the server hardware
 6. Install the dependancies for production with `pipenv install --ignore-pipfile`
 7. For more information [see this documentation](https://realpython.com/pipenv-guide/)

+## Flask

+1. Use flask run to run the dev server of flask
+2. `cd ./server`
+3. `flask run`

+## PysonDB

+(I'm not sure if this is the right tool to use, it seems to be very simple, maybe a more advanced SQLite or MySQL is better suited)

+A very light-weigth database using a json file on the server side.
+Visit [this link](https://dev.to/fredysomy/pysondb-a-json-based-lightweight-database-for-python-ija) for more information and usage.

 # About